adomate-ads/api/README.md

 ## Unit Testing
 Unit Testing is under development using the standard go testing pkg.
 To run the tests, simply run `go test` in the root directory.
 I highly suggest setting gin to release and using verbose output for local testing, this can be done by setting the environment variable `GIN_MODE=release` and `go test -v` or as a single command `GIN_MODE=release go test -v`.

+## Linting
+Linting is done using golangci-lint.
+To run the linter, simply run `golangci-lint run` in the root directory.
+To install golangci-lint, please visit the [golangci-lint](https://golangci-lint.run/usage/install/) website.
+All PRs must pass the linter before being merged.

 ## Email Templates

 The following are the coded email templates and available variables: